Friends of Gedling Country Park

 Recording Wildlife

-New for Summer 2016 - we have set-up a dedicated email address for you to send us any wildlife observations you've made on the park.
+We have set-up a dedicated email address: for you to send us any wildlife observations you've made on the park.
 Please report any wildlife or plants you see on the park with the time, date and a rough estimate of the position.
 This data will be very valuable for the current assessment of the park's biodiversity.

 Thank you.